-Construction and operation and maintenance crews will access to the site by a proposed fourteen (14) foot wide gravel road that has a twenty (20) foot entrance off 140 on the South part of the property.
-Road access will be controlled for erosion control during construction.
+Construction, operation and maintenance crews will access to the site by a proposed fifteen (15) foot wide gravel road that will branch off an existing access road.
+Road access will be controlled for erosion control during construction compliant with the methods used for storm water management.
 Construction crew parking will be located entirely within the site.
 No additional permanent parking is required.
 Maintenance crews will park within the site access road and turnaround area.